-Dog registrations can be completed at the Shire of Murray Administration Offices between 08.30am and 04.30pm Monday to Friday.
+To complete a registration, download the application below.
 Registration fees are determined under the Dog Regulations 1976.
 Dogs can only be registered by a person over the age of 18 years and registrations need to be completed in person.

 The Act provides for three categories of dangerous dogs being dangerous dog (restricted breed), dangerous dog (declared) and commercial security dog.

 The following conditions apply to all three categories:

 - Registrations for dangerous dogs will only be renewed annually under the Dog Act 1976 section 15(3A).

 - Dangerous dogs are to wear a special identifying collar, be muzzled, on a lead and under the control of an adult over the age of eighteen years old capable of controlling the dog when in public (except when a commercial security dog is working).

 - The dog must be confined in an enclosure that is constructed to prevent the dog from escaping, from being released or removed by another person without the owner’s permission and to prevent a child less than seven years old from entering or inserting part of their body into the enclosure without the help of an adult.

 - Warning signs must be displayed at every entrance.